 The rock behemoths are bringing the party vibes to Reading and Leeds in England this year.
 Their energetic shows are always capped off with top class playing on some stunning guitars.

-Frontman Dave Grohl is never far from a Pelham blue Gibson DG-335 semi-hollowbody.
+Frontman Dave Grohl is never far from a famous Pelham blue Gibson DG-335 semi-hollowbody.
+He has the model in other colours, but this is the guitar most of you will recognise instantly.
 This has been at the core of the Foo Fighters’ sound since the late nineties.

 Lead guitarist Chris Shiftlett plays his awesome (and relatively inexpensive) signature Tele fitted with high output humbuckers, but sometimes refers to his Fender Custom Shop or Gibson Custom 1957 gold top.